springer12/simplisafe-python/README.md

 7. Update `README.md` with any new documentation.
 8. Run tests and ensure 100% code coverage: `make coverage`
 9. Ensure you have no linting errors: `make lint`
-10. Ensure you have no typed your code correctly: `make typing`
+10. Ensure you have typed your code correctly: `make typing`
 11. Add yourself to `AUTHORS.md`.
 12. Submit a pull request!